-The Norwich Film Festival has now reopened for submissions to the 2014 festival.
+The Norwich Film Festival is now open for submissions to the 2015 festival.

-You can submit your film to us in one of two ways.
+You can submit your film to us in one of three ways.
 Firstly, via post.
-To do that, you will need to send us your film on a region 2 DVD or as a digital file (mpeg, quicktime etc), along with a completed submission form, and your payment (cheque made payable to Norwich Film Festival or paypal payment to email@example.com – add £1.50 to any Paypal transaction to cover their fees).
+To do that, you will need to send us your film on a region 2 DVD or preferably as a digital file / download link (mpeg, quicktime etc), along with a completed submission form, and your payment (cheque made payable to Norwich Film Festival or paypal payment to firstname.lastname@example.org – add £1.50 to any Paypal transaction to cover their fees).

 The second method is via Withoutabox (“WAB”).
-This is the internationally accepted, online, festivals submissions website, and is our preferred method of entry.
-You will be able to submit online by clicking the link below when the festival reopens.
+This is the internationally accepted, online, festivals submissions website, and is a preferred method of entry.
+You can submit online by clicking the link below.

 There are four competitive categories with prizes for this year’s festival, and they are listed below.
 As we are a short film festival, please note, all films must be under 25 minutes long.
 Any films longer than 25 minutes will not be accepted.
 Short screenplays must be 30 pages or less.
 The four competitive categories* we have this year are:

 Short Film - Any film 25 minutes or under.
 Any genre, any style.
 Top Prize £250.

 Animated Film - Any animated film 25 minutes or under.
 Any genre, any style.
 Top Prize £250.

 Student Film - Any film, any genre, any style, made (or predominantly made) by students.
 25 minutes or under.
 Top Prize £250.